rackerlabs/support-how-to/content/how-to/cloud-servers/install-nginx-on-fedora/index.md

 You can now use Nginx to start serving your application or website.
 Use the default configuration to serve a site by putting its content in the **/var/www/html** directory in your filesystem.
-If you want to serve more than one site, we recommend that you set up Nginx server blocks to accommodate this need.
+If you want to serve more than one site, we recommend that setting Nginx server blocks to accommodate this need.